M-Evans/BashAutotest/README.md

 If you would like to learn more about the features, check out the tutorial folder's readme

 ### Bugs
-* Bash doesn't send signals to subprocesses in interactive non-user tty mode, so signals specified in test files, when sent to bash, do not work.
+* Because of the way bash is called, it doesn't send signals to subprocesses.
+The result is that signals specified in test files, when testing in bash mode, do not work.
+This is not a problem for rshells that properly handle signals.